gabrielcerutti/main-spa/README.md

 ## Mechanism

-In order to integrate a micro-frontend, some changes must be done in the react app, basically expose two function that will be called from the container app:
+In order to integrate a micro-frontend, some changes must be done in the react app, basically expose two functions that will be called from the container app:
 - **render:** this function will call _ReactDOM.render_ to render the root app component.
 - **unMount:** this function will call _ReactDOM.unmountComponentAtNode_ to unmount the root app component and perform any needed cleanup.

+It is possible to subscribe/unsubscribe from the Container App to events dispatched from the micro-frontend with the functions:
+- **subscribe**
+- **unSubscribe**

 You can bootstrap a micro-frontend quickly using the [microfrontend-typescript](https://www.npmjs.com/package/cra-template-microfrontend-typescript) template.